basithamid/100-days-of-code/log.md

 **Today's Progress**: Coding challenges on hackerearth

-### Day 17: Jan 19 2018, Friday
+### Day 17,18,19: Jan 19,20,21 2018, Friday, Saturday, Sunday

-**Today's Progress**: solved some challenged on hackerearth..and back to studying Java
+**Today's Progress**: solved some challenges on hackerearth..and back to studying Java